Stealthy Backdoor Attack via Confidence-driven Sampling: Method

-\textbf{Relation between Stealthiness \& Random Sampling.} In our study, we also observe the potential relation between random sampling and the stealthiness of backdoors.
-To elaborate, we further calculate the distance from each selected sample (without trigger) to the center\footnote{The average of sample representations within this class.} of their true classes computed on the clean model, which is denoted as $d_o$.
-As seen in Figure~\ref{fig:sample_badnet} and \ref{fig:sample_blend}, random sampling tends to favor samples that are close to their true classes.
+\textbf{Relation between Stealthiness \& Random Sampling.} In our study, we also observe the potential relation between random sampling and the stealthiness of backdoors \footnote{{ We provide a detailed discussion of ``stealthiness" in Appendix \ref{app:sec41}.}}.
+To elaborate, we further calculate the distance from each selected sample (without trigger) to the center\footnote{A formal definition of $d_o$ and $d_t$ is shown in Appendix \ref{app:sec41}} of their true classes computed on the clean model, which is denoted as $d_o$.
+As seen in Figure~\ref{fig:sample_badnet} and \ref{fig:sample_blend}, random sampling is likely to select samples that are close to the center of their true classes.
 However, we find $d_o$ may have an obvious correlation with the distance between the sample and the target class which we visualize in the previous Figure~\ref{fig: revisit}.
-Formally, we define the distance between each selected sample (with trigger) and the center of the target class computed on the backdoored model, as $d_t$.
-From Figure~\ref{fig:badnet_dis} and \ref{fig:blend_dis}, we observe a negative correlation between $d_t$ and $d_o$, indicating that samples closer to the center of their true classes in the clean model tend to be farther from the target class after poisoning and thus easier to detect.
+Formally, we define the distance between each selected sample (with trigger) and the center of the target class computed on the backdoored model as $d_t$.

+From Figure~\ref{fig:badnet_dis} and \ref{fig:blend_dis}, we observe a negative correlation between $d_t$ and $d_o$ \footnote{We also include a discussion of the relationship between raw input space and latent space in Appendix \ref{app:71}.}, indicating that samples closer to the center of their true classes in the clean model tend to be farther from the target class after poisoning and thus easier to detect.
 These findings imply that random sampling often results in the selection of samples with weaker stealthiness.
-Our observations also suggest that samples closer to the boundary may lead to better stealthiness, and motivate our proposed method.
+Our observations also suggest that samples closer to the boundary may lead to better stealthiness and motivate our proposed method.